-- The parent company is: - (a) a fully taxable Luxembourg resident company; or - (b) an entity resident in a member state of the European Union as defined in the PSD or a permanent establishment of such company; or - (c) a company resident in a member state of the EEA other than an EU member state and is subject to a comparable tax, or a permanent establishment of such company; or - (d) a company resident in a jurisdiction with which Luxembourg has concluded a treaty for the avoidance of double taxation and is subject to a comparable tax; or - (e) a company resident in Switzerland and subject to tax in Switzerland without benefiting from an exemption. - The parent company holds, or commits itself to hold, a participation of at least 10% in the share capital of the Luxembourg company paying the dividend or, in the case of a lower percentage, a participation having an acquisition price of at least EUR1,200,000 for an uninterrupted period of at least 12 months. - The exemption from WHT does not apply if the dividend is paid in the context of an artificial structure or artificial transaction (general anti-abuse rule, or GAAR).
+- The parent company is: - (a) a fully taxable Luxembourg resident company; - (b) an entity resident in a member state of the European Union as defined in the PSD or a permanent establishment of such company; - (c) a company resident in a member state of the EEA other than an EU member state and is subject to a comparable tax, or a permanent establishment of such company; - (d) a company resident in a jurisdiction with which Luxembourg has a double tax treaty and is subject to a comparable tax; or - (e) a company resident in Switzerland and subject to tax in Switzerland without benefiting from an exemption; and - the parent company holds, or commits itself to hold, a participation of at least 10% in the share capital of the Luxembourg company paying the dividend or, in the case of a lower percentage, a participation having an acquisition price of at least EUR1,200,000 for an uninterrupted period of at least 12 months.

+The exemption from WHT does not apply if the dividend is paid in the context of an artificial structure or artificial transaction (general antiabuse rule, or GAAR).

-Distributions of profits in the context of a liquidation or partial liquidation of the Luxembourg company are not subject to WHT.
+Distributions of profits in the context of the liquidation or partial liquidation of a Luxembourg company are not subject to WHT.